I replaced Netflix and HBO with network TV for a week, and my brain is different now

 All the drama you’ve been craving

-What seems to have happened in the decade or so since I last tuned into a network hour-long drama, is that the executives tried to duplicate the mind-bending, cliff-hangery fun of Lost in any number of ways, all of which failed spectacularly.

-The only option left, apparently, was to flood the zone with cop, doctor, and firefighting procedurals and call it a day.
+What seems to have happened in the decade or so since I last tuned into a network hour-long drama, is that the executives tried to duplicate the mind-bending, cliff-hangery fun of Lost in any number of ways, all of which failed spectacularly, until the only option left was to flood the zone with cop, doctor, and firefighting procedurals and call it a day.

-Most of these shows, I noticed during my network TV week, take place during the day and are flooded with sunlight, as if to let viewers subconsciously feel like they got outside a bit more that day.
-There’s just something about seeing a bunch of highly competent people having their morning coffee and wisecracks to a bouncy score that makes you want to kick ass at your job . . . or maybe enroll in the police academy!
+Most of these shows, I noticed during my network TV week, take place during the daytime and are flooded with sunlight, as if to let viewers subconsciously feel like they got outside a bit more that day.
+There’s just something about seeing a bunch of highly competent people having their morning coffee and wisecracking to a bouncy score that makes you want to kick ass at your own job . . . or maybe enroll in the police academy!

-The first hour-long I watched was Chicago Fire, not to be confused with the other current firefighting show, Station 19, which we know is set in Seattle because of all the exterior shots of the Space Needle.
+The first hour-long show I watched was Chicago Fire, not to be confused with the other current firefighting show, Station 19, which we know is set in Seattle because of all the exterior shots of the Space Needle.
 Chicago Fire is part of an interconnected universe of shows whose sole distinction is being set in Chicago.
-At one point a character makes a stop at Chicago Medical and I can’t tell whether the character he’s talking to is the star of that show, and if I’m maybe witnessing the greatest crossover event of the century.
-I’ll never know: I would rather die than also watch Chicago Medical.
+At one point, a character makes a stop at Chicago Medical and I can’t tell whether the character he’s talking to is the star of that show, and if I’m maybe witnessing the greatest crossover event of the century.
+I’ll never know: I would rather die than also watch Chicago Medical too.
 Deposit my corpse in front of Chicago Mortuary.

 It’s hard for me to imagine voluntarily choosing to watch these shows after having seen Watchmen or Ozark or Luther—or any other cop-related show that is complex and riveting.

-Then there’s This Is Us, the blockbuster that has revived the hour-long drama in recent years and made it more grounded again.
-All I know about This Is Us going in is that it is supposed to make me cry.
-Knowing its reputation, I’m neither surprised nor moved when the recap of the previous episode features a) a blind baby almost but not seeing for the first time, b) Sterling K. Brown escorting a woman to the doctor where she learns she has a cognitive impairment, and c) a young girl telling Milo Ventimiglia, “Daddy we have a problem.”
+Then there’s This Is Us, the blockbuster that has revived the family-focused hour-long drama in recent years.
+All I know about This Is Us going in is that it is going to make me cry.
+Knowing its reputation, I’m neither surprised nor moved when the recap of the previous episode features a) a blind baby almost, but not quite seeing for the first time, b) Mandy Moore in slightly aged-up makeup learning she has a cognitive impairment, and c) a young girl telling Milo Ventimiglia, “Daddy we have a problem.”

 Oh my god, what is it?
 Is it ‘dying’?
 Is she going to die?

 “I want a mommy story,” the little girl says early in the episode.
 This is the problem, that only daddy is around to read to her.
-I’m a little shocked when it turns out that mommy isn’t dead.
+I’m a little shocked when it turns out mommy isn’t dead.

 Mommy is played by Mandy Moore, who later appears in wildly insufficient aged-up makeup to play mother to the adult version of that little girl, 39-year old Chrissy Metz—who in real life is four years older than Mandy Moore.
-It is hard for me to comprehend that I have only heard about this show’s tearjerker quotient and not about this.
-Then Mandy Moore’s character reveals to Chrissy Metz that she is getting dementia, and I understand again.
+I find it hard to comprehend that only this show’s tearjerker quotient has reached my attention until now, and not this.
+Then Mandy Moore’s character reveals to Chrissy Metz that she is getting dementia, and I understand once again.

 While I didn’t exactly enjoy This Is Us, I did find myself momentarily sucked in.
 Sadness festival aside, the show’s time-shifting structure keeps you on your toes.
 And it was while I was watching this show that I realized that I had been kind of mercifully off of my toes for the entire week.

 Network TV is deliciously undemanding.
 You can play Candy Crush or online shop or get a snack and not miss a thing, and all the while feel like you’re in the company of friends.
 A lot of Prestige TV shows want to dazzle you—but also challenge you.
 They work hard to establish a unique identity and show you that it’s still possible to see something you’ve never seen before.
-Watching the next Russian Doll, Euphoria, or Killing Eve—and participating in the conversation—is fun and satisfying, but it’s also exhausting.
+Watching the next Russian Doll, Euphoria, or Killing Eve—and participating in the conversations around them—is fun and satisfying, but it’s also exhausting.

 Sometimes you just want to lie down and be counted, to sit in television’s warming glow and feel comfortable.
 That’s when network TV will always (probably?) be there for you.
 Come on in, the water’s still nice.